 Wildsumaco Lodge is a nice place to break the journey between Quito/Papallacta and Coca, the jumping off point for the Napo Valley.
 Primarily a birding lodge, the owners were interested in mammals and had recorded some cool species mainly through camera traps, and Margays are not uncommon it seems.
 Visit their website for more details.

-We arrived after dark and other than a squashed Striped Hog-nosed Skunk on the highway about 10 kms before Sumaco, and some more Tapitis on the rough drive into the lodge, we saw no mammals.
-An hour’s spotlighting after dinner produced what seems likely to have been a Bicoloured Arboreal Rice Rat (Oecomys bicolor) though I(would need to have had it in the hand to be certain.
+We arrived after dark and other than a squashed Striped Hog-nosed Skunk on the highway about 10 kms before Sumaco, and some more Tapitis (though these may be split in future) on the rough drive into the lodge, we saw no mammals.
+An hour’s spotlighting after dinner produced what seems likely to have been a Bicoloured Arboreal Rice Rat (Oecomys bicolor) though I would need to have had it in the hand to be certain.

 In the morning I was flicking through the lodge’s Mamiferos del Ecuador book (by Diego Tirira and worth getting if you can find it – probably most likely in Quito though the author can also sell you a copy): this book records the Black-mantled Tamarins in this area as the newly split Graell’s Tamarin (Sanguinus graellsi).
 The IUCN does not list them as a separate species though at the moment so I have put them down here as S. nigricollis graellsi for the moment.
 They were reasonably common around the lodge but unpredictable.
 I figured the best way to find one would be to drive slowly along the road out of the lodge on the way to Coca.